Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 The Silver layer is where the data starts becoming useful.

-In this layer I clean inconsistent values, standardize data types, remove duplicates, and apply business transformations using PySpark.
+In this layer I clean inconsistent values, standardize data types, remove duplicates, enforce schema integrity, and apply business transformations using PySpark.

-Instead of rewriting the entire dataset every time, I use Delta Lake MERGE operations to perform incremental updates based on the current pipeline run.
+To optimize processing efficiency, I implemented a stateful incremental ingestion model using high-water mark timestamps (`silver_processed_timestamp`).
+Instead of reprocessing the whole dataset, Delta Lake MERGE operations run against newly ingested records based on timestamp thresholds.

 ---